-This is the home for a book, “Fertile Soil” by Robert Parnes.
+This is the home for a book, “Soil Fertility” by Robert Parnes.
 It is the result of a literature search during the operation of Woods End Laboratory, an agricultural soil-testing facility in Maine.
 The lab served farmers and gardeners throughout the nation.

 The book is out of print but has a secondary market.
 Consequently and because of its unique features, an edited and reformatted version is offered here under a creative commons license retitled as “Soil Fertility.”